Templating

 Reusing templates

 You can write reusable Jinja templates by adding them to a custom_templates folder under your configuration directory.
 All template files must have the .jinja extension and be less than 5MiB.
 Templates in this folder will be loaded at startup.
-To reload the templates without restarting Home Assistant, invoke the homeassistant.reload_custom_templates service.
+To reload the templates without restarting Home Assistant, invoke the homeassistant.reload_custom_templates action.

 Once the templates are loaded, Jinja includes and imports will work using config/custom_templates as the base directory.